kitnil/guix-artwork/website/posts/packaging-tutorial.md

         (2 a 5 7)

--   The *quasiquote* disables evaluation of a parenthesized expression until a colon re-enables it.
+-   The *quasiquote* disables evaluation of a parenthesized expression until a comma re-enables it.
 Thus it provides us with fine-grained control over what is evaluated and what is not.

         > `(2 a 5 7 (2 ,a 5 ,(+ a 4)))